Honest Masterworks Review 2025: How NOT to Invest in Art

 Counterfeit works of art have plagued the art world for decades and you have to put a lot of trust into their art professionals that they are skilled at their job.
 I have no reason to suspect that the Masterworks team aren’t skilled art buyers, but fakes can even fool professional art dealers, and sometimes they are even willing participants to get sales flow from commissions.

 It’s a business that requires a lot of trust and provenance but Masterworks is using your money to buy paintings.
-There is no minimum skin-in-the-game requirement for them, so if a painting turns out to be fake and worthless, they won’t lose any money.
-They only lose the equity they built up from the management fee, which is a paper gain.
+There is no minimum skin-in-the-game requirement for them, so if a painting turns out to be fake and worthless, they won’t lose much money.
+They only lose the paper gain equity built up from the management fee and some storage costs.

 The concern with this is if they start growing rapidly, they will be incentivized to buy more paintings and its not outside the realm of possibility that the artwork investigations could be rushed and a few fakes slip in.